-James Redfield was 43 when he published The Celestine Prophecy.
+James Redfield first book was The Celestine Prophecy.
 He has been keenly interested in human spirituality all of his life.
-Born on March 19, 1950, he grew up in a rural area near Birmingham, Alabama.
-From an early age, he was motivated by a need for clarity about spiritual matters.
-Brought up in a Methodist Church that was loving and community-oriented, he was nevertheless frustrated by a lack of answers to his questions about the true nature of spiritual experience.
+From an early age, he was frustrated by a lack of answers to his questions about the true nature of the spiritual experience.

 As a young man, he studied Eastern philosophies, including Taoism and Zen, while majoring in sociology at Auburn University.